lestrance/RoI-Aware-ResNet/README.md

   - CAP: 80.0%
   - Normal: 97.1%

-For detailed results and confusion matrices, refer to the `results` folder.
+Refer to the `results` folder for detailed results and confusion matrices.

 ## Directory Structure
 ```
 .
-├── data/               # Raw and preprocessed data
+├── data/               # Directory for input datasets and preprocessed data
+├── src/                # Core MATLAB source code for the project
+│   ├── preprocess/     # Scripts for data preprocessing
+│   ├── training/       # Training-related scripts
-├── models/             # Pre-trained and fine-tuned models
+│   ├── evaluation/     # Scripts for evaluation and metrics calculation
-├── scripts/            # MATLAB scripts for training and evaluation
+│   ├── visualization/  # Scripts for 3D Grad-CAM and result visualization
+├── models/             # Directory for saving trained models
-├── results/            # Outputs, metrics, and visualizations
+├── results/            # Outputs including metrics, visualizations, and logs
-├── requirements.txt    # Python dependencies
 ├── LICENSE             # License information
 └── README.md           # Project documentation
 ```